 10. First Week books & activities

 Start making a list of books and activities you want to use during the first week of school.
-I have a classroom checklist that will help you get started during back-to-school time.
+I have classroom checklists included in my Back to School Roadmap that will help you get started during back-to-school time.